Too Long, Didn’t Read Summary:

 If You Have A Good Chart, Things Will Fall Into Place Naturally For You

-Perhaps it’s a bit harder for everyone to appreciate, but when one’s has a good chart, things really just fall into place for them – and for good reason.
-It really doesn’t matter which industry or role is tied to which element.
+This might feel as though I’m generalising things a bit too much.
+When one has a good chart, things really just fall into place for them – and for good reason.
+It doesn’t matter which industry or role is tied to which element.

-I’m sure most would agree that, if someone is in their 30s or 40s, and has yet to figure out what their interests, passions or strengths are, then it’s really not about which industries are associated whatever elements anymore.
+I’m sure most would agree that if someone is in their 30s or 40s, and has yet to figure out their interests, passions or strengths, then it’s not about which industries are associated with whatever elements anymore.

 Now, for a bit of harsh reality.